New Marske Primary School Local School Board

 Who are the governors?

-The Local School Board consists of 12 governors and the Head Teacher.
-There are two parent governors (elected by their peers), one staff and nine co-opted governors (appointed by the Galileo Trust).
+The Local School Board consists of 8 governors and the Head Teacher.
+There are two parent governors (elected by their peers), one staff and five co-opted governors (appointed by the Galileo Trust).
 The governors are dedicated volunteers who give their time, commitment and support to New Marske Primary School, its pupils and staff.
 The governors have varied skill sets which enable them to challenge the school, identify potential weaknesses and bring about necessary improvements.

 What does the Local School Board do?